Franck-Demongin/NX_ComfyUI_Workflow/wf_bach_fromCSV/README.md

 ## Features

 - choice of file to parse, name, extension and paths: _File Name_, _Extension_ and _Path to CSV_
+- [NEW] _Output Folder Prefix_ If this field is not empty, it is added to the beginning of the output folder name.
 - selection of CSV line to use (0 to generate all): _Select_
 - number of header lines to ignore: _Skip Lines_
 - customisable prompt containing the *\_keyword\_* token (it will be replaced by the terms extracted from each line of the CSV file): _Prompt_